Nozbe/Michael.team/en/about.md

 [I love what I do](/5-loves/) so it doesn't feel like work.
 But apart from that I try to remain fit, especially as [I lost weight](/fitness2014/) thanks to ["slow carb diet"](/slow-carb-diet/) and started running [triathlons](/triathlon) (I do 3-4 [olympic distance](/triathlon-list/) a year: 1500m swim, 40km bike and 10km run).
 And recently [I picked up tennis](/tennis).

 I also [read about 30 books](/reading) per year (actually [I’m listening to them](/reading-audiobooks-and-absorbing-content)).
 I am a geek who likes technology gadgets (I'm an Apple fanboy) and cars.
-I am a [Christian](/catholic) (Roman Catholic) and believe Jesus Christ to be my savior.
+I am a [Christian](/catholic) (Roman Catholic) and believe Jesus Christ to be my savior but I'm a very [liberal catholic](/white/).

 ### I work in "No Office"

 [I work from home](/office) and everyone on [my team works remotely](/teleworking).
-I believe that *"job is not a place to go but a thing you do"*.
+I believe that *"work is not a place to go but a thing you do"*.
 I live in a very beautiful place in Europe with my wife Ewelina (who is a lawyer and you can see her on the photo above) and my three amazing daughters: Milena, Emilia and Liliana.

 Here's a video that I recorded a while back that illustrates what I'm about: